 The Company has met the requirements set out in Note 4.1.3 regarding the measurement bases for financial instruments to qualify as hedges.
-Specifically, they have been formally designated as such and it has been verified that the hedge was effective at December 31, 2018 for all the Company's instruments.
+Specifically, they have been formally designated as such and it has been verified that the hedge was effective at December 31, 2019 for all the Company's instruments.

-The fair value of the derivative financial instruments of the Company as of December 31, 2018 is presented below:
+The fair value of the derivative financial instruments of the Company at December 31, 2019 and 2018 is presented below: